mindstix-labs/qa-automation-accelerator/README.md

 2. Demonstrates use of BDD style tests using cucumber
 3. Demonstrates use of Selenium Grid via docker-compose (almost zero configuration)
 4. Supports various modes - headless, grid, incognito, normal (default)
-5. Support feature level parallelization.
-(Recommended not to use scenario level parallelization)
+5. Support feature level and Scenario level parallelization(Feature level is default)
 6. Utilities to deal with test data in properties, yaml format
 7. Utilities to deal with driver, finders
 8. Externalized selector configuration